-ALN-HBV02 (VIR-2218) - Chronic Hepatitis B and D Virus Infection
+Elebsiran (formerly ALN-HBV02 (VIR-2218)) - Chronic Hepatitis B and D Virus Infection

-ALN-HBV02 (VIR-2218) is a subcutaneously administered, investigational RNAi therapeutic targeting the HBV genome for the treatment of chronic HBV infection, which is being advanced by our collaborators at Vir.
-ALN-HBV02 is designed to inhibit expression of all HBV proteins, including hepatitis B surface antigen.
+Elebsiran (formerly ALN-HBV02 (VIR-2218)) is a subcutaneously administered, investigational RNAi therapeutic targeting the HBV genome for the treatment of chronic HBV infection, which is being advanced by our collaborator, Vir.
+Elebsiran is designed to inhibit expression of all HBV proteins, including hepatitis B surface antigen.
 Almost one-third of the world's population have previous or current HBV infection.
 Worldwide, more than 250 million people are chronically infected with HBV, and an estimated 1 million people die each year from complications of chronic HBV such as cirrhosis and hepatocellular carcinoma.
 Current treatment options include life-long suppressive antiviral therapies.
 There is a significant need for safe and convenient novel therapeutics that restore the host immune response, leading to control of the virus after a finite duration of therapy, which is the definition of a functional cure.

-The safety and efficacy of ALN-HBV02 are currently being investigated in an ongoing Phase 2 trial, and in June 2022, Vir reported preliminary results that demonstrated that a six-dose regimen provided greater and more durable reductions in hepatitis B surface antigen than a two-dose regimen, with all participants achieving a >1 log10 IU/mL reduction during the trial.
-In addition, in 2022, Vir continued to progress a Phase 2 combination trial of ALN-HBV02 with pegylated interferon-alpha, as well as a triple combination with VIR-3434 and interferon, each to evaluate the potential for the combination to result in a functional cure of HBV.
-ALN-HBV02 is also being explored in a Phase 2 study evaluating ALN-HBV-02 and VIR-3434 as monotherapy and in combination for the treatment of people living with chronic hepatitis D virus, or HDV.
-Vir plans to report additional results from the Phase 2 studies in HBV in 2023, and data from the Phase 2 study in HDV is expected in the second half of 2023.
-ALN-HBV02 is also being investigated in additional clinical trials with collaborators of Vir.
+The safety and efficacy of elebsiran are currently being investigated in an ongoing Phase 2 trial, and in June 2022, Vir reported preliminary results that demonstrated that a six-dose regimen provided greater and more durable reductions in hepatitis B surface antigen than a two-dose regimen, with all participants achieving a >1 log10 IU/mL reduction during the trial.
+In addition, in 2022, Vir continued to progress a Phase 2 combination trial of elebsiran with pegylated interferon-alpha, as well as a triple combination with VIR-3434 and interferon, each to evaluate the potential for the combination to result in a functional cure of HBV.
+Elebsiran is also being explored in a Phase 2 study evaluating elebsiran and VIR-3434 as monotherapy and in combination for the treatment of people living with chronic hepatitis D virus, or HDV.
+Vir plans to report additional results from the Phase 2 studies in HBV in 2024.
+Elebsiran is also being investigated in additional clinical trials with collaborators of Vir.
+We have the right to opt into a profit-sharing arrangement for elebsiran prior to the start of a Phase 3 study.